 If using LP gas, slowly open the main fuel supply valve at the tank.
-If using natural, gas turn on the valve along the supply line.
-Then, open the Maxon electronic shut off valve, if so equipped, or open the manual shut off valve on the dryer to allow fuel flow to the dryer.
+If using natural gas turn on the valve along the supply line.
+Open the Maxon electronic shut off valve, if so equipped, or open the manual shut off valve on the dryer to allow fuel flow to the dryer.
+Natural gas and multi-fan dryers are equipped with a Maxon valve, single fan dryers are not.
 Inspect all gas lines and connections for possible leaks.